Nazi collaborator monuments in Ukraine

 Kyiv — In 2016, a major Kyiv boulevard was renamed after Bandera.
 The renaming is particularly obscene since the street leads to Babi Yar, the ravine where Nazis, aided by Ukrainian collaborators, exterminated 33,771 Jews in two days, in one of the largest single massacres of the Holocaust.
 Both the Simon Wiesenthal Center and the World Jewish Congress condemned the move.

 Above right, the annual torchlight march on Bandera’s birthday in 2021; during the 2017 commemorations marchers chanted “Jews Out!”

-Additionally, Shukhevych is honored with several dozen streets in Ukraine.
+Additionally, Shukhevych is honored with several dozen streets in Ukraine (there are so many that only a few are listed in this project).
 Most of the Bandera and Shukhevych statues are in western Ukraine, in towns where the Jewish population was exterminated by paramilitaries loyal to these men.
 A major boulevard has been named for Shukhevych in Kyiv as well.
 The World Jewish Congress condemned the glorification of Shukhevych and the statue in Ivano-Frankivsk.

 Ternopil — A bust of the genocidal Yaroslav Stetsko (1912–1986), who led Ukraine’s 1941 Nazi-collaborationist government which welcomed the Germans and declared allegiance to Hitler.
 A rabid antisemite, Stetsko had written “I insist on the extermination of the Jews and the need to adapt German methods of exterminating Jews in Ukraine.”
 Five days prior to the Nazi invasion, Stetsko assured OUN-B leader Stepan Bandera: “We will organize a Ukrainian militia that will help us to remove the Jews.”